vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 ...giving them mathematical meaning.
 Currently, `a < b < c` is evaluated as `(a < b) < c`.
 With the proposal, it would be evaluated as `a < b && b < c`.

 This is obviously a breaking change from C and previous standards of C++.
 However, the argument made in the paper is that comparisons like the ones above existing in codebases today are almost certainly wrong.
-The authors researched open-source code for occurrences of breakage, and reported that currently-broken code would actually be fixed is this proposal were to be accepted!
+The authors researched open-source code for occurrences of breakage, and reported that currently-broken code would actually be fixed if this proposal were to be accepted!

 Chained comparisons would be limited to situations where the relational operators evaluate to a type convertible to `bool`, in order to avoid breaking DSLs (domain-specific languages).

-The paper also proposes to sligthly change *fold expressions* so that they do not generated parenthesized code when folding over a relational operator - this allows them to produce chaining comparsions:
+The paper also proposes to sligthly change *fold expressions* so that they do not generate parenthesized code when folding over a relational operator - this allows them to produce chaining comparisons:

 ```cpp
 template <typename...
 Ts>